thosgood/this-weeks-finds/markdown/201-250/week204.md

 > are these predictions?
 Can we test these predictions in the near
 > future?
 And: are they correct?
 >
-> #### The Big Question
+> **The Big Question**
 >
 > 1) How can we merge quantum theory and general relativity to create a
 > quantum theory of gravity?
 How can we test this theory?

-A bunch of these questions could turn out to be a bit silly - a good answer might require changing the question.
+A bunch of these questions could turn out to be a bit silly --- a good answer might require changing the question.
 But that's always how it goes for really interesting puzzles.
-I should also warn you that the statements above are deliberately a bit naive-sounding: as the example of \gamma ray bursters shows, we actually do know a lot about all these questions - we're just not sure about the answers!
+I should also warn you that the statements above are deliberately a bit naive-sounding: as the example of $\gamma$ ray bursters shows, we actually do know a lot about all these questions --- we're just not sure about the answers!
 So, see the webpage itself for a bit more information on these questions, and the links for even more...